arnaudmorin/bootstrap-openstack/README.md

 # Introduction
 ## Objective

-Main objective is to create an small OpenStack infrastructure within an OVH public cloud infrastructure (which is also run by OpenStack).
+Main objective is to create an small OpenStack infrastructure within an OVH public cloud infrastructure (which is also run by OpenStack by the way :p So we will create an OpenStack over OpenStack).

 ## Architecture
 ```